citrusframework/yaks/examples/kamelets/README.md

 # Kamelets support

-This sample shows the usage of Apache Camel-K Kamelets.
+This sample shows the usage of Apache Camel K Kamelets.
 Users can create Kamelets and verify the ready state in the current namespace.
-Once the Kamelet is ready the tests can create a Camel-K integration that uses the Kamelet as source.
+Once the Kamelet is ready the tests can create a Camel K integration that uses the Kamelet as source.

 ## Create Kamelets

-The feature creates a new Kamelet in the current namespace and uses the Kamelet source in a Camel-K integration.
+The feature creates a new Kamelet in the current namespace and uses the Kamelet source in a Camel K integration.

 [kamelet.feature](kamelet.feature)
 ```shell script